StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 Before we reach the end, I want to raise a concern and propose a challenge.
 No matter what I tried, I could *not* make either DALL-E 2, or StableDiffusion make characters in the style of Jojo's Bizarre Adventure (or Araki, in general).
 I tried the obvious style cues and others, and none worked.
 So if any of you manages to make one of these models draw Spongebob Squarepants in the style of Jojo's, or any other recognizable character, you will get a thousand internet points from me.

-## Recommended Reading
+## Resources and Links

-Given how much has happened lately (even John Oliver is talking about DALL-E!), here are some other articles you amy want to read.
+Given how much has happened lately (even John Oliver is talking about DALL-E!), here are some other articles you may want to read.

 - [Stable Diffusion: The Most Important AI Art Model Ever](https://thealgorithmicbridge.substack.com/p/stable-diffusion-is-the-most-important) covering the more social/economic side of this.
 - [A traveler's guide to the latent space](https://sweet-hall-e72.notion.site/A-Traveler-s-Guide-to-the-Latent-Space-85efba7e5e6a40e5bd3cae980f30235f): a guide on prompt engineering that goes *really* in depth.
 I haven't actually read the whole thing.